jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | number of segments to discretise the beams axis
 * | **crossSectionFilled** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.bodies.beams.crossSectionFilled``\
-  | if implemented for element, cross section is drawn as solid (filled) instead of wire-frame; NOTE: some quantities may not be interpolated correctly over cross section in visualization
+  | if implemented for element, cross section is drawn as solid (filled) instead of wire-frame; NOTE: some quantities may not be interpolated correctly over cross section in visualization; equivalent to drawSolid of shells
 * | **crossSectionTiling** [type = PInt, default = 4]:
   | \ ``SC.visualizationSettings.bodies.beams.crossSectionTiling``\
   | number of quads drawn over height of beam, if drawn as flat objects; leads to higher accuracy of components drawn over beam height or with, but also to larger CPU costs for drawing